Denver-Devs/denverdevs.org/docs/resources/recruiter-guidelines/README.md

 ### You must use real information for yourself.

-Have a real name, real photo of you (or your companies logo) and the recruiting or staffing agency you work for set in your profile.
+Have a real name, real photo of you (or your company's logo) and the recruiting or staffing agency you work for set in your profile.

 ### No repeat posts per week (resets on Wednesday).